 Insite Advice recognizes that every client is unique.
 Understanding the uniqueness of our clients, we seek to tailor our services to meet our client’s needs and goals.
-Whether a St. Louis SEO client, or a national client, St. Louis Web Design and PPC or worldwide, we offer unmatched customer service, continued goal tracking, and useful content campaigns.
+Whether a St. Louis SEO client, or a national SEO client, St. Louis Web Design and PPC or worldwide, we offer unmatched customer service, continued goal tracking, and useful content campaigns.

 SEO and growth hacking share common roots: the mutual desire to grow a site’s traffic; both disciplines fall under the umbrella of search marketing.
 In this chapter, we’re setting the stage for how to get creatively motivated to increase traffic and learn how to kite trends.
 Kiting internet trends is one of the most exciting things search marketers do.
 Simply having an awareness of opportunities allows a search marketer to expand his or her audience.
 Getting screen time from users on a site depends on how well you know who you’re trying to target and how much you can tickle them.
 Competition is cut-throat and new platforms are constantly emerging.

-So you want to be a growth hacker?
+So you want to be an SEO growth hacker?
 You’ve come to the right place.
 How does one step into this mercurial, money-making mindset?
 The right combination of experimentation, data analysis, persistence, and moxie.
 If another site is dominating your search landscape, the right research can help you understand why.
-Much can be learned from studying what is already out there on the web.
-I learned how to grow my traffic strategies by learning to dissect those that were in front of me.
+Much can be learned from studying SEO information already out there on the web.
+I learned how to grow my SEO traffic strategies by learning to dissect those that were in front of me.

-Accept from day one that nothing will ever be handed to you; the engines do nobody any favors.
+Accept from day one that nothing will ever be handed to you; the SEO engines do nobody any favors.
 The results will always favor the user- and they should.
 My point is that the arsenal of traffic strategies you secure are going to be yours to build.